-When it comes to marketing, it can often be confusing on how to calculate your return on investment (ROI).
+It can often be confusing how you should be calculating your marketing ROI (return on investment).
 ROI is the profits received for every dollar spent in your marketing campaign.
 It is expressed as a percentage of the investment.
 A marketing campaign usually involves more factors than a straight investment into the stock fund or a craps table.

 Let’s look at an example.
 Bob launched a campaign to sell his widgets.
 He spent $25,000 on marketing and advertising.
 The campaign resulted in $50,000 of widgets sold.
 Bob was ecstatic, thinking his ROI for the campaign was 100%.
 Then he told his accountant, who didn’t seem nearly as happy.
 Actually, the accountant rolled his eyes.
 Why?
 Bob didn’t use the proper math to calculate his ROI.

-While Bob goes off to the local bar to cry in a pitcher of beer and his accountant figures out how to permanently block Bob’s phone number, let’s examine how ROI should be calculated.
+While Bob goes off to the local bar to cry in a pitcher of beer and his accountant figures out how to permanently block Bob’s phone number, let’s examine how we should be calculating your marketing ROI.

 Add up your gross profit.
 This will be your revenue (let’s say for this example, it’s $300,000) minus your expenses ($100,000).
 In this case, your gross profit is $200,000.